 Wayne Douglas Gretzky (born January 26, 1961) is a Canadian former NHL player for the Edmonton Oilers, Los Angeles Kings, St. Louis Blues, and New York Rangers.
 Considered by almost everyone to be the greatest hockey player of all time.
 Known simply as The Great One.
 The guy has broken so many records that if we were to list them here, the reader of this article would be here forever.
-Here is The Other Wiki's list of his records.
 Extremely well liked by hockey fans all over for his excellent playing, his apparent love and dedication to the game, good looks, and being one of the nicest hockey players ever.
 Seriously, when Gretzky actually fought someone, hell froze over.

 Very popular with endorsements, promoting companies like Coca-Cola, Domino's Pizza, and Sharp Electronics just to name a few.
 Also made his mark on video games with Midway's Wayne Gretzky's 3D Hockey (basically the NHL answer for NBA Jam) and 989 Studio's Gretzky NHL games on the PlayStation 2 and PlayStation Portable.